-Univer sal Human Values (DJS23IHC1)

-Unit Description Duration

-1 Course Introduction - Need, Basic Guidelines, Content and Process for Value Education Understanding the need, basic guidelines, content and process for Value Education, Self-Exploration-what is it? - its content and process; 'Natural Acceptance' and Experiential Validation- as the mechanism for self-exploration, Continuous Happiness and Prosperity- A look at basic Human Aspirations, Right understanding, 4

-Relationship and Physical Facilities- the basic requirements for fulfillment of aspirations of every human being with their correct priority, Understanding Happiness and Prosperity correctly- A critical appraisal of the current scenario, Method to fulfill the above human aspirations: understanding and living in harmony at various levels 2 Understanding Harmony in the Human Being - Harmony in Myself 5 Understanding human being as a co-existence of the sentient 'I' and the material 'Body', Understanding the needs of Self ('I') and 'Body'.
-Understanding the Body as an instrument of 'I' (I being the doer, seer and enjoyer), Understanding the characteristics and activities of 'I' and harmony in 'I', Understanding the harmony of I with the Body; correct appraisal of Physical needs, meaning of Prosperity in detail, Programs to ensure Self-regulation and health.
-3 Understanding Harmony in the Family and Society- Harmony in Human-Human Relationship 9 Understanding harmony in the Family- the basic unit of human interaction, understanding values in human-human relationship; meaning of Justice and program for its fulfilment.
+Univer Universal Human Values (DJS23XHS232) Unit Description Duration 1 Course Introduction - Need, Basic Guidelines, Content and 4 Process for Value Education Understanding the need, basic guidelines, content and process for Value Education, Self-Exploration-what is it? - its content and process; 'Natural Acceptance' and Experiential Validation- as the mechanism for self-exploration, Continuous Happiness and Prosperity- A look at basic Human Aspirations, Right understanding, Relationship and Physical Facilities- the basic requirements for fulfillment of aspirations of every human being with their correct priority, Understanding Happiness and Prosperity correctly- A critical appraisal of the current scenario, Method to fulfill the above human aspirations: understanding and living in harmony at various levels 2 Understanding Harmony in the Human Being - Harmony in 5 Myself - Understanding human being as a co-existence of the sentient 'I' and the material 'Body', Understanding the needs of Self ('I') and 'Body'.
+Understanding the Body as an instrument of 'I' (I being the doer, seer and enjoyer), Understanding the characteristics and activities of 'I' and harmony in 'I', Understanding the harmony of I with the Body; correct appraisal of Physical needs, meaning of Prosperity in detail, Programs 3 to ensure Self-regulation and health.
+9 3 Understanding Harmony in the Family and Society- Harmony in Human-Human Relationship 9 Understanding harmony in the Family- the basic unit of human interaction, understanding values in human-human relationship; meaning of Justice and program for its fulfilment.
 Trust and Respect as the foundational values of relationship, Understanding the meaning of Trust; Difference between intention and competence, Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship, Understanding the harmony in the society (society being an extension of family).
-Visualizing a universal harmonious order in society- Undivided Society, Universal Order- from family to world family!
-4 Understanding Harmony in the Nature and Existence - Whole existence as Co-existence Understanding the harmony in the Nature, Interconnectedness and mutual fulfilment among the four orders of nature- recyclability and self-regulation in nature.
-4 in all-pervasive space, Holistic perception of harmony at all levels of existence 5 Implications of the above Holistic Understanding of Harmony on 4 5 Professional Ethics: Natural acceptance of human values, Definitiveness of Ethical Human Conduct, Basis for Humanistic Education, Humanistic Constitution and Humanistic Universal Order, Competence in Professional Ethics: a) Ability to utilize the professional competence for augmenting universal human order. b) -

-Ability to identify the scope and characteristics of people-friendly and eco-friendly production systems, technologies and management models, Case studies of typical holistic technologies, management models and production systems, Strategy for transition from the present state to Universal Human Order: a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers, b) At the level of society: as mutually enriching institutions and organizations Total 26
+Visualizing a universal harmonious order in society- 4 Undivided Society, Universal Order- from family to world family!
+Understanding Harmony in the Nature and Existence - Whole 4 4 existence as Co-existence Understanding the harmony in the Nature, - Interconnectedness and mutual fulfilment among the four orders of nature- recyclability and self-regulation in nature.
+Understanding Existence as Co-existence of mutually interacting units in all-pervasive space, Holistic perception of harmony at all levels of existence 5 Implications of the above Holistic Understanding of Harmony on 4 Professional Ethics: Natural acceptance of human values, Definitiveness of Ethical Human Conduct, Basis for Humanistic Education, Humanistic Constitution and Humanistic Universal Order, Competence in Professional Ethics: a) Ability to utilize the professional competence for augmenting universal human order, b) Ability to identify the scope and characteristics of people-friendly and eco-friendly production systems, technologies and management models, Case studies of typical holistic technologies, management models and production systems, Strategy for transition from the present state to Universal Human Order: a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers, b) At the level of society: as mutually enriching institutions and organizations Total 26 10141 40